Laminations from the symplectic double: -laminations

 \subsection{The notion of a $\mathcal{D}$-lamination}

 Let $S$ be a compact oriented surface with finitely many marked points on its boundary, and let $S^\circ$ be the same surface with the opposite orientation.
-Recall that the \emph{double} $S_\mathcal{D}$ of $S$ is defined as the surface obtained by gluing $S$ and $S^\circ$ along corresponding boundary components.
+Recall that the \emph{double} $S_\mathcal{D}$ of $S$ is defined as the surface obtained by gluing $S$ and $S^\circ$ along corresponding boundary components and deleting the image of each marked point in the resulting surface.

-By a (closed) \emph{curve} on $S_{\mathcal{D}}$, we mean an embedding of a circle into~$S_{\mathcal{D}}$ whose image is disjoint from the marked points.
+By a (closed) \emph{curve} on $S_{\mathcal{D}}$, we mean an embedding of a circle into~$S_{\mathcal{D}}$.
 When we talk about homotopies, we mean homotopies within the class of such curves.
 A curve is called \emph{contractible} if it can be retracted to a point within this class of curves.
-It is \emph{special} if it is retractible to a marked point.
+It is \emph{special} if it is retractible to a puncture.

-As before, a \emph{simple lamination} on such a surface is a finite collection $\gamma=\{\gamma_i\}$ of simple noncontractible nonspecial disjoint nonisotopic loops considered up to isotopy.
+As before, a \emph{simple lamination} on such a surface is a finite collection $\gamma=\{\gamma_i\}$ of simple noncontractible nonspecial disjoint nonhomotopic closed curves considered up to homotopy.
 The surface~$S_\mathcal{D}$ comes equipped with a simple lamination~$\gamma$ given by the image of the boundary loops of~$S$ in~$S_\mathcal{D}$.

 \begin{definition} A \emph{rational $\mathcal{D}$-lamination} on $S_\mathcal{D}$ is the homotopy class of a collection of finitely many nonintersecting, noncontractible, and non-special closed curves with positive rational weights and a choice of orientation for each component of $\gamma$ which meets or is homotopic to a curve.
 A lamination containing homotopic curves of weights $a$ and $b$ is equivalent to the lamination with one curve removed and the weight $a+b$ on the other. \end{definition}